Day 17 - Tuesday, June 25, 2002

 A boy from the farm up the road stopped by for a chat.
 He says he stops down and talks to TransAm bikers all the time.
 He was very curious about my recumbent bike and had all sorts of questions about the gear.
 I had to give him a short geography lesson - I pulled out the maps - because he says he's never been outside Kentucky.
 The "big trip" his family takes is the 50 mile expedition to the Wal-Mart and Lowe's every few weeks and he looks forward to it.
 He thought I was from England because "I talk sorta funny."
 I suppose my accent is much different than people around here.
 If he truly doesn't get out much then he probably does think that I'm from some other place.

-My appetite must be back because I ate the most disgusting chicken salad sandwich of my life - and finished the whole thing.
-I know that I'm becoming leaner - I've lost a good amount of fat (not that I had a lot to start with) and am generally leaner and much stronger.
-My appetite is back up and I'm eating well.
+My appetite must be back because I ate the most disgusting chicken salad sandwich of my life and finished the whole thing.
+I know that I'm becoming leaner.
+I've lost a good amount of fat (not that I had a lot to start with) and am much stronger than before the ride started.
 My legs never burn when riding up hills but I do feel fatigue toward the end of the day.
 I never "hit the wall" or "bonk" which is good.
 I've read of people who do and am glad that I'm in good enough shape not to.
 By the end of this trip I'll be a lean, mean riding machine.

 Camping fee: FREE (Thanks, Sebree!)